eisopux/checker-framework-vscode/README.md

 4. Run `code --install-extension my-extension-0.0.1.vsix`, replacing `my-extension-0.0.1.vsix` with the created `.vsix` file.

 Under `View -> Extensions` in VS Code check if the 'checker-framework-language-server' is installed.

+During development, you can simply start the program from the command line and run as a new VS Code instance:

+1. Install dependencies using `yarn install`.
+2. Open up this project (`checker-framework-vscode`) in VS Code and start a new instance by clicking on `Run` in the menu bar, then `Start Debugging`.
+4. Open a `.java` file (this can be a simple Hello World example) in the `[Extension Development Host]` instance of VSCode.

 ## License